 - The Indo-European Class-System in Egypt

-– Did Djoser barricade in his Subterranean Palace
+- Did Djoser Barricade himself in his Subterranean Palace?

-At the turn of the Neolithic into Bronze Age, between 3500 and 3100, Western Asia, the near and Middle East, is a melting pot of many different peoples who keep the whole area in motion.
+At the turn of the Neolithic into the Bronze Age, between 3500 and 3100, Western Asia and the Near and Middle East, are a melting pot of many different peoples who keep the entire area in motion.
 Groups of warlike Indo-Europeans begin to successively invade and dominate far-reaching parts of the then known world from East to West and from North to South.
 Extreme changes are apparent in Mesopotamia and in Egypt.
-Excavations of early researchers at the end of the 19th and the beginning of the 20th century pleaded the scientifically founded thesis that Indo-European invaders from the North then subjugated Egypt.
-Flinders Petrie was convinced that they originally emigrated from Eurasia and must have had their origins in the highland north of the Iranian state of Elam.
+In our time, at the end of the 19th and the beginning of the 20th century, excavations of early researchers pleaded the scientifically founded thesis that Indo-European invaders from the North had then subjugated Egypt.
+Archaeologist Flinders Petrie was convinced that they originally emigrated from Eurasia, and must have had their origins in the highland north of the Iranian state of Elam.

-After the Indo-Europeans had conquered the matriarchal state of Elam with its capital Susa they invaded Mesopotamia and Egypt.
-In Mesopotamia, they were called Sumerians, in Egypt they were identified as the Hawks-tribe named ›Shemsu-Hor‹.
-Archeologist Leonard Woolley, expert of Middle East and excavator of the cities of Ur and Uruk assumes that the invaders who raided and colonized southern Mesopotamia at about the same time like Egypt had their origin in this same area of the highland of Iran.
+Indo-Europeans had conquered the east of Europa (see the works of prehistorian and archaeologist Marija Gimbutas).
+Then they had invaded the matriarchal state of Elam with its capital Susa, Mesopotamia and Egypt.
+In Mesopotamia, they were called Sumerians, in Egypt they were identified as the Hawks-tribe named ›Shemsu-Hor‹ with their totem, the hawk Hor (Greek Horus).
+Archaeologist Leonard Woolley, expert on the Middle East and excavator of the cities of Ur and Uruk, assumes that the invaders who raided and colonized southern Mesopotamia the same time as Egypt, had their origin in this same area in the highland of Iran.
 (Woolley 1961, p.
 15) He writes:

 »It seems that in an epoch we call the Uruk period, an infiltration of people